SwanHubX/SwanLab-Docs/en/examples/unet-medical-segmentation.md

 ## 4. Experiment Tracking with SwanLab

 [SwanLab](https://github.com/swanhubx/swanlab) is an open-source tool for training experiment tracking.
 Designed for AI researchers, SwanLab provides training visualization, automatic logging, hyperparameter recording, experiment comparison, and multi-user collaboration.
 With SwanLab, researchers can identify training issues through intuitive visualizations, compare multiple experiments for inspiration, and share results via online links to facilitate team collaboration.

-<video controls src="../guide_cloud/general/what_is_swanlab/demo.mp4"></video>

 For this training session, we configure SwanLab with the project name `Unet-Medical-Segmentation`, experiment name `bs32-epoch40`, and the following hyperparameters: